DAX Audio Applet¶

 - Confirm that the

-AutoStartDAXsetting is saved: the Enable button remains checked after you reopen the applet. - In your digital mode software (WSJT-X, fldigi, or similar), select the PipeWire source corresponding to the DAX channel you assigned.
-Audio now arrives with approximately 200 ms of latency rather than ~400 ms.
+AutoStartDAXsetting is saved: the Enable button remains checked and shows "Enabled" after you reopen the applet. - In your digital mode software (WSJT-X, fldigi, or similar), select the audio source corresponding to the DAX channel you assigned.

 What each control does¶